 Key Differences Between Passive and Active Transport

-- In passive transport, the solute particle moves through the medium of high concentration to the low concentration.
-While in active transport, the solute particle moves just opposite the direction of passive diffusion.
+- In passive transport, the solute particle moves through the medium of a high concentration to the low concentration.
+Oppositely, the solute particle moves just opposite the direction of passive diffusion in active transport.

 - Passive diffusion does not require carrier binding, but active transport needs some carrier molecule to transfer the solute particles across the concentration gradient.